 Of course, this will also depend on the level of privacy you’d like to have.
 If you want to keep your engagement private for a while until you are ready to announce it, that’s precisely what you should do.

 Remember, people around you will share your joy and excitement once you announce.
-In the same token, if you announce, suggestions and comments might start coming your way.
+By the same token, if you announce, suggestions and comments might start coming your way.
 So this is something that you would want to ponder.

 Now that you’re engaged, are there specific things you have to decide on?
 The answer is it depends on how flexible and open you are.

-If you have your wedding set to be middle of spring and summer, then that venue needs to be looked at asap, or you might risk not getting that wedding date.
+If you have your wedding set to be the middle of spring and summer, then that venue needs to be looked at asap, or you might risk not getting that wedding date.
 Middle of spring and summer weddings is such a busy time for venues, and availability can be challenging.

 On the other hand, if you are pretty flexible and open, you might not need to decide on things right away.
 However, whether you are flexible or not, there are still some conversations and decisions that you would have to discuss with your fiancée.